 - Monkey Knife Fight

 Massachusetts’ casino laws can be complex since the state has amended its laws multiple times over the years in response to new technology and trends.
 Here, we’ll take a closer look at the laws around casino betting in Massachusetts.

-Betting at online casinos is not currently allowed in Massachusetts.
+Betting at online casinos in Massachusetts is not currently allowed.
 The state does not have any local or US-based online casino sites, nor are there plans to legalize online gambling even if sports betting in Massachusetts is legalized.

 For now, the only way to play casino games online in Massachusetts is to use an offshore casino site.
 These casinos aren’t technically legal in Massachusetts, but betting with them is.

 Massachusetts has 2 licensed land-based casinos and one slots parlor: